Banbarashik/va11halla-drinks-menu/README.md

-# Restaurant (bar) page

-## Description

-A project from [TOP](https://www.theodinproject.com) Full Stack Javascript curriculum.
-Built with the goal of practicing JS modules and Webpack.

 ### Navigation

-- Menu window: click on the entrance of the bar.
+- Menu window: click on the door
-- Staff window: click on the purple poster on a wall on the right.
+- Staff window: click on the purple poster on the wall on the right

+#### TODO:

+- Add a panel allowing to create the drinks